ministryofjustice/case-notes-to-probation/README.md

 - `MONGO_DB_NAME` (defaults to `pollpush`)
 - `DEBUG_LOG=true` (defaults to `false` for `INFO` level logging, set to `true` for `DEBUG` level)

+A white-list of filtered noteType to be requested from the source can be set as a comma-separated list:

+- `PULL_NOTE_TYPES=regular,observation` (defaults to an empty string which does not filter by noteType)

 See `Configuration.scala` for a full list of configuration parameters.

 ### Building and running with Docker